cloudberrydb/cloudberrydb-site/docs/sql-statements/sql-statement-import-foreign-schema.md

 ## Compatibility

-The `IMPORT FOREIGN SCHEMA` command conforms to the SQL standard, except that the `OPTIONS` clause is a Greenplum Database extension.
+The `IMPORT FOREIGN SCHEMA` command conforms to the SQL standard, except that the `OPTIONS` clause is a Cloudberry Database extension.

 ## See Also